 Mastered at Railtown Mastering in Vancouver, BC by Andrew Downton

-composer William Chernoff is an independent artist who presents all-original music, Chernoff's best-known works to date are the Bill Frisell-inspired instrumental "Little Mylk (Discovery)" and the funk tune "Lutin" which recalls Herbie Hancock.
+composer William Chernoff is an independent artist who presents all-original music.
+His most successful works to date are the Bill Frisell-inspired instrumental "Little Mylk (Discovery)" and the funk tune "Lutin" which recalls Herbie Hancock.
 Chernoff is one of Canada’s most prolific jazz composers under 30....more